trstringer/awesome-tech-conferences/README.md

 **This list is possible because of *your* contributions!
 [Please contribute](#contributions)!**
 ***

 ## September 2018
+- :star: (September 19-22) [Tapia 2018](http://tapiaconference.org/) (Orlando, FL) - The Tapia conference has always been a premier venue to acknowledge, to promote and to celebrate diversity in computing.
 - :star: (September 26–28) [GHC-18](https://ghc.anitab.org/) (Houston, TX) - Grace Hopper Celebration is the world's largest gathering of women technologists!

 ## August 2018